ropensci/dbparser/README.md

-If you are waiting for access to the DrugBank database, or do not intend to do a deep dive with the data, you may wish to use the `dbdataset` [package](https://mohammedfcis.github.io/dbdataset/index.html), which contains the DrugBank database already parsed into `R` tibbles.
+If you are waiting for access to the DrugBank database, or do not intend to do a deep dive with the data, you may wish to use the `dbdataset` [package](https://mohammedfcis.github.io/dbdataset/index.html), which contains the DrugBank database already parsed into `dvobject`.
 Note that this is a large package that exceeds the limit set by CRAN.
 It is only available on GitHub.

-`dbparser` is tested against DrugBank versions *5.1.0* through *5.1.7* successfully.
+`dbparser` is tested against DrugBank versions *5.1.0* through *5.1.10* successfully.
 If you find errors with these versions or any other version please submit an issue [here](https://github.com/ropensci/dbparser/issues).